Kaisanya/NanoTabVLM/README-en.md

     ```

 3. **Download the weight model**:
-   Download the weights from [FuturEAnt/NanoTabVLM](https://modelscope.cn/models/FuturEAnt/NanoTabVLM), obtain the trained weight files of NanoTabVLM, and place them in the `checkpoint` directory.
+   Download the weights from [FuturEAnt/NanoTabVLMV2](https://modelscope.cn/models/FuturEAnt/NanoTabVLMV2) ( Download Link for Version V1: [FuturEAnt/NanoTabVLM](https://modelscope.cn/models/FuturEAnt/NanoTabVLM)), obtain the trained weight files of NanoTabVLM, and place them in the `checkpoint` directory.

 4. **Prepare the environment**:
    - Create a virtual environment (optional but recommended):